 Peace and security funders are making important contributions to global peace and stability, despite only making up less than 1 percent of total foundation giving.

-Peace and security funders have outsized impact: with only $357 million in giving represented (a fraction of the roughly $2.7 billion foundations provided in 2014 focused on human rights), they are contributing to big changes—from tackling international piracy to building an underground railroad for women escaping ISIS.
-We’ve again captured some of these stories in the Spotlights found on this website and in the report, but these are just a small sampling of the contributions funders and their grantees are making toward ensuring global peace and security.
+Peace and security funders do a lot with a little: with only $351 million dedicated to peace and security issues (a fraction of the roughly $2.4 billion foundations provided in 2015 focused on human rights), these funders are contributing to big changes—from supporting the rights of women and girls in Syrian refugee camps to investing in research around offensive cyber capabilities.
+We’ve again captured some of these stories in the Spotlights found on this website and in the report, but these are just a small sampling of the contributions funders and their grantees are making in support of global peace and security.

 Photo Credit: Centro de Derechos Humanos de la Montana Tlachinollan

 The field of peace and security funding is incredibly diverse, both in terms of areas of focus and types of funders.

 The hundreds of millions of dollars granted every year in this sector are helping to prevent and mitigate conflict and build stable, resilient societies across the globe.
 As illustrated by the sample grants in the website and report, the range of activities within this spectrum is wide—from promoting participatory governance in Burundi to more advocacy-based work, such as a campaign to reduce U.S. military spending.
 In addition to working on a variety of issues, funders in this field vary in type, regional focus, and average grant size.

 The quality of the Peace and Security Funding Index would be enhanced by more detailed grant descriptions.